-How the pension amount is calculated Years of credited service $\times$ 2% of the average salary and short-term incentive (up to target) for the best five years of service.
-Payments depend Retirement at age 62 or higher-full pension. on retirement age Retirement between 55 and 62 - pension benefit is reduced by 0.5% for each month following the date of retirement until age 62.
+How the pension amount is calculated Years of credited service x 2% of the average salary and short-term incentive (up to target) for the best five years of service (adjusted if the participant has less than five years of active service).
+Payments depend Retirement at age 62 or higher - full pension. on retirement age Retirement between 55 and 62 - pension benefit is reduced by 0.5% for each month following the date of retirement until age 62.
 When payments begin Payments begin on the first day of the month after the participant's retirement date and continue to be paid every month until he or she dies.
-What happens when the participant dies If the participant is single at retirement and dies before receiving 120 monthly payments, the participant's beneficiary will receive: monthly payments until a total of 120 payments have been made, or the value of the remaining payments in a lump sum.
+What happens when the participant dies If the participant is single at retirement and dies before receiving 120 monthly payments, the participant's beneficiary will receive: monthly payments until a total of 120 payments have been made, or • the value of the remaining payments in a lump sum.
 If the participant has a spouse at retirement, the monthly payments will be reduced to 60% and paid to the spouse until he or she dies.
 If the spouse has predeceased the participant, pension benefits end and monthly payments stop.